sonocotta/esparagus-media-center/README.md

 </details>

-### Squeezelite-esp32 Bug causing boot loop

-Before version 1681, squeezelite-esp32 had a [bug](https://github.com/sle118/squeezelite-esp32/issues/414) that caused a boot loop with certain LMS servers when the RGB LED was used for visualizations.
-It seems to be fixed in 1681, but the quick workaround is to clear the `led_vu_config` NVS setting.

 ### Squeezelite-esp32 reboots and connection drops

 The default configuration of the squeezelite-esp32 runs automatic discovery of the available LMS server nearby.
 In fact, it depends on it so much that in case the LMS service is not found on the network, it will reboot automatically (every few minutes).